Dominican Republic All-Inclusive Tips for First-Timers

 For some, vacation clubs are a great way to secure annual vacations with added perks.
 For others, they’re more hassle than they’re worth.
 Take your time, do your research, and enjoy your trip before making any big decisions!
 Learn more about vacation clubs.

-Review Your Bill & Return Items: Ask for your bill the night before and check for mistakes.
-Fix any issues early.
-Return towels, keys, and wristbands to avoid extra fees.
+Review Your Bill Early: Ask for your final bill the evening before departure.
+Check for mini-bar charges, spa services, or room upgrades.
+Fix any mistakes before the morning lines start.
+Return towels, key cards, and wristbands to avoid extra fees.

 Plan for Early Departures: If your tour starts early, ask the resort about breakfast options—many offer boxed breakfasts or early continental service.
 Also, check if you can take resort towels for beach or boat trips.
 If you have a butler, let them know your excursion plans—they may be able to arrange small details like a hot bath or refreshing drinks for when you return.

-Pack Smart: Bring essentials like cash for tips, a waterproof bag for valuables, sunscreen, sunglasses, extra clothes, bug spray, a power bank, and a government-issued ID if required for certain activities.
+Pack Smart: Bring essentials like cash for tips, a waterproof bag for valuables, sunscreen, sunglasses, extra clothes, bug spray, and a power bank.
+A government-issued ID is sometimes required for certain activities—like buggy tours or entry to nightclubs—so always have it with you just in case.
+Also, don’t forget extra snacks, especially if you’re traveling with kids or have specific dietary needs.
+Not all tours provide food, and delays can happen.

 Stay Hydrated & Sun-Protected: The Dominican sun is intense, and many excursions involve outdoor activities.
 Drink plenty of water and apply sunscreen regularly.